israice/flask-cards/README.md

 - show user cards list in profile page
 - fix table.html
 ## v013
-- run py script when you enter from add_card_owner.html
+- run test.py when you login using add_card_owner.html
--
+- create AH_create_qr_files.py
+- change all script to be based on calmns index
+## v014
+- test all scripts step by step and fix steps